 launched as a result of the success of the Mayor’s Education Award – a separate scheme,

-now in its third year, in which school leavers are given grants to
+now in its fourth year, in which school leavers are given grants to

 help them stay in education post-16.